 Finally, if you don’t own an iPhone and can’t take advantage of Portrait Mode, there are several good iPhone camera apps that allow you to defocus the background after you’ve taken the photo – check out FabFocus or Portrait Cam.

 3. Stand in front of a neutral background

 A distracting background can ruin a photo.
 To make yourself the focal point, you can stand in front of a neutral background.

 If you can’t find any, you can always blur the background by turning on your smartphone’s Portrait mode, or by adding the blur later using Lightroom or any other popular editing apps.

 For iPhone users, keep in mind that this feature is only available for selfies on the iPhone X and later.

 Hold the camera down or even place it on the floor, then, stand on top and peek at the camera.
 This is a good selfie pose for single portraits or groups.

-Remember to use your smartphone or camera’s self-timer feature.
+Remember to use your smartphone or camera’s self-timer feature for better Instagram pictures.